Hoyasumii/bee-movie/README.md

 I think it was awfully nice of that bear to pitch in like that.
 I think the jury's on our side.

-Are we doing everything right, l
+Are we doing everything right, le